 For some careers, in order to even be considered for employment, an applicant must hold a graduate degree in their respective area.
-This is not only applicable for doctors and lawyers, but for careers such as Physical Therapists, School Counselors, Psychologists, Occupational Therapists, and Social Workersivv.
+This is not only applicable for doctors and lawyers, but for careers such as Physical Therapists, School Counselors, Psychologists, Occupational Therapists, and Social Workers4.

 Despite an individual's level of educational attainment, very few people stay in the same career throughout their entire work life.
 Reasons for career changes vary from being laid off, burn out, or change of interest.
 However when the time comes to look for a new job, one's past experience may not be relevant enough to switch careers without training.

 Fortunately, most graduate degree programs do not require an applicant to have majored in the same content area, which makes it easier for someone to pursue a graduate degree in a new field as long as they at least hold a bachelor's degree.
 Some do however have prerequisites that a student must take before matriculating.
-For example, no major is required for medical school, but an applicant needs to have taken the prerequisite math and science courses in order to have the foundation to handle the rigors of a medical programiv.
+For example, no major is required for medical school, but an applicant might need to complete prerequisite math and science courses in order to have the foundation to handle the rigors of a medical program.

-At some point every child is asked what they want to be when they grow up.
-No matter what the answer is, they will most likely need some sort of education in order to achieve these dreams.
 More and more careers nowadays require a college degree.
-In fact since 1990 the percentage of Americans with a four-year college degree has increased from less than a quarter (23%) to a third (33%) according to the National Center for Education Statisticsvii.
+In fact since 1990 the percentage of Americans with a four-year college degree has increased from less than a quarter (23%) to a third (33%) according to the National Center for Education Statistics5.
 As a result many jobs that used to not require a college degree now do, such as becoming a police officer.
 This shift has caused jobs that used to require a college degree to now expect more.
 It seems as if graduate school has become the new college.
 When considering the continuation of studies beyond one’s bachelor degree, there are several graduate degree options to choose from including certificates, master’s degrees, and doctoral degrees.